The inspiration for our company was formed by the memory of my grandfather, John D. Schmidt.

 While continuing to craft custom and speculative homes, Grandfather Homes introduced the duet concept to its product line.
 Duets are two attached residential units connected by one shared wall, which serves as a sustainable approach to thoughtful growth while enhancing community vitality.
 Duet homes are designed and built to increase each resident’s privacy, creating the feel of a single-family home but with conveniences often associated with multifamily living.
 Duet homes are built in center-city Charlotte, close to amenities such as groceries, retail stores, and restaurants.

-Throughout a decade of ventures, Grandfather Homes made a substantial mark on the Charlotte luxury real estate market.
+Throughout 15 years of ventures, Grandfather Homes made a substantial mark on the Charlotte luxury real estate market.
 Grandfather Homes is proud of the opportunity to design and construct speculative homes alongside the custom homes in which the company was built upon.
 This realization translates into a priceless building experience for our clients, as it combines our knowledge and expertise to increase their home value and equity.
 Our greatest assets are our exemplary level of craftsmanship, unwavering dedication to building your dream home, and the depth of experience that our employees bring to each project.
 We understand that integrity, close attention to detail, and honesty at each step of the process help create the best working environment.

 The most important realization is that Grandfather Homes is a team driven company where collaboration is encouraged to make each home its own unique identity amongst its natural setting and its residents lifestyles.
 If you choose Grandfather Homes to build your custom home, we will get to know you on a first-name basis.
 We will sit down with you and extract your vision to enable our team of designers and builders to actualize this concept from thought to paper and then reality.
 We take the time to understand what you envision in your perfect home – and then we will bring your dreams to life.